-If you require technical support, log on to the ApsaraDB for RDS console and in the top navigation bar choose .
+You can submit a ticket if you require technical support.
 If your workloads are complex, you can purchase a support plan on the Alibaba Cloud After-Sales Support page.
 This allows you to seek advice from instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.

 For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page.

 Some features or functions that are described in this document may be unavailable.
 For more information, see the specific terms and conditions in your commercial contract.
 This document serves as a user guide that is for reference only.
 No content in this document can constitute any expressed or implied warranty.

 PostgreSQL is an advanced open source database that is compatible with SQL and supports various data types, such as JSON data, IP data, and geometry data.
 PostgreSQL supports basic features, such as transactions, subqueries, multi-version concurrency control (MVCC), and data integrity check.
 In addition to the basic features, PostgreSQL supports the high availability architecture and provides the backup and restoration feature to facilitate database operation and maintenance (O&M).
 PostgreSQL also provides the following advanced features and functions:

 - ApsaraDB for MyBase dedicated clusters: An ApsaraDB for MyBase dedicated cluster consists of multiple hosts, such as ECS instances of the ecs.i2.xlarge instance type and ECS Bare Metal instances.
 You can run instances on these hosts.
 For more information, see What is ApsaraDB for MyBase?